 I’m not substituting in artificial sugars, I’m not avoiding carbs in general or natural sugars, and I’m not cutting out all processed foods, just most of them.
 Fruit?
 Good.
 Potatoes?
 Not going away, guys.
 Lightly salted bagged popcorn is my fiber filled friend, canned beans are a time saver, and bread and bacon bits are great, in moderation.
 After a month or so I also intend to start adding minimal sugars back in (a little local honey in a homemade marinade or dressing, for instance).

 I’m also not interested in being militant about this.
 Even Costco rotisserie chicken has added sugar — but at .5 g per serving and given how far one stretches, I’m OK with that.
 Potatoes and strawberries and rotisserie chicken don’t trigger sugar cravings and mindless eating for me, but crackers and cookies and cereal do.
 Your experience may be different.

-And, I’m not doing away with the subscribe & save deals & printable coupons in the daily Morning Mashup posts, or stopping the weekly ALDI meal plans.
+And, I won’t be stopping with the weekly ALDI meal plans.
 (But note that I’ve always tried to weight the bulk of that ALDI meal plan budget towards fresh meat, dairy, and produce over processed packaged goods).

 So who’s trying this with me?

 If your experience parallels mine at all, the first week of sugar withdrawal will be especially bad — with days 2-3 being the worst.
 Here’s just a taste what you might get:

 - Crazy hunger pangs